analgesicproductions/sephonie-controllers/MyPlayer3D_Explanation.md

 # Philosophy

-This code follows platforming 'feel' best practices - coyote time, jump buffering, boosting players over edges they barely miss.
+This code uses common tricks like coyote time, jump buffering, boosting players over edges they barely miss.
+I see those less as tricks and more as ways to deal with the imprecision of moving around 3D space.
+The "can vault ring" (the yellow ring) is our biggest trick for making it easy to dash vault!

 There's also some decisions to make movement more natural - having the horizontal movement separate from vertical is a big part of this.
 Moving horizontally in the air or on the ground more or less works the same, which is important so as to give the player a physical intuition of how far they can go when jumping.
+It also helps build a better sense of what kind of 'movement state' you're in and what rules apply.

 Knowing these kinds of consistencies is also useful when level designing!
 I also prefer to cancel animations or transition animations quickly and snappily.
-The point isn't realism here, it's sort of being able to really intuit what kinds of rocks you'll be able to reach or climb, etc.
+The point isn't realism in movement, it's being able to really intuit what kinds of rocks you'll be able to reach or climb, etc.

+The code also uses custom 'physics' (gravity) so I can really precisely control how fast you're moving.

 # Brief Overview